leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 Let’s get started.

-# 1. Start small and build your delivery from there.
+## 1. Start small and build your delivery from there.

-How far are you willing to drive to fulfill an order?
+How far are you willing to drive to fulfil an order?
 This question has to be at the top of your list as you launch your delivery service.

 Not to mention if you start too small, you risk growth over profitability.
 And profit margins, if you start too big.